openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 More detail about OpenAPS AMA can be found in the [OpenAPS docs](http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autosens.html#advanced-meal-assist-or-ama).
 In simple terms the benefits are after you give yourself a meal bolus the system can high-temp more quickly IF you enter carbs reliably.
 Note you need to be in [Objective 7](../Usage/Objectives.md) in order to use OpenAPS AMA.
 - [OpenAPS SMB](../Usage/Open-APS-features.html) (super micro bolus, most recent algorithm for advanced users)
-Note you need to be in [Objective 8](../Usage/Objectives.md) in order to use OpenAPS SMB.
+Note you need to be in [Objective 8](../Usage/Objectives.md) in order to use OpenAPS SMB and min_5m_carbimpact must be set to 8 in Config builder > Sensitivity detection > Sensitivity Oref1 settings.

 ## Loop
 Define whether you want to allow AAPS automatic controls or not.